-The Alliance supports coalitions addressing all the pillars of affordable housing needs, including efforts to:
+The Alliance supports coalitions in addressing all the pillars of affordable housing needs, including efforts to:

-- Secure affordability and equitable development outcomes at large-scale development sites like the former Ford Auto Plant in Saint Paul, the former Twin Cities Army Ammunition Plant in Arden Hills, the Towerside project near University/Prospect Park, and the Upper Harbor Terminal in Minneapolis.
+- Secure affordability and equitable development outcomes at large-scale development sites like the former Ford Auto Plant in Saint Paul, the former Twin Cities Army Ammunition Plant in Arden Hills, the Towerside project and former Hillcrest Golf Course site in Saint Paul, and the Upper Harbor Terminal in Minneapolis.

-In early 2017, the Alliance began to build a deep partnership with multiple local and regional housing advocacy groups to form a powerful coalition in the southwest suburb of Eden Prairie.
-The Alliance provides capacity building and technical support to this effort, which is led by our member group, the New American Development Center.
-This effort has secured changes in city practices, encouraged the approval of several new affordable housing developments and offered local tenants support in challenging abusive management tactics and poor living conditions.
+- Providing capacity building and technical support to a coalition led by the New American Development Center in Eden Prairie to secure changes in city practices, win the approval of several new affordable housing developments and offer local tenants support in challenging abusive management tactics and poor living conditions.